dianasaur323/timescale_tutorial/part_1.md

 We will be using the taxi trip record data set provided by NYC Gov, available [here](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).

+The data has been formatted for your easy consumption in the git repository, so you can choose to download the relevant files there.

+For this exercise, please download the January data set.

 Please download the YELLOW dataset for 2018 from January to March.

-Use the SQL instructions provided in part_1.sql to load the CSV file.
+Use the SQL instructions provided in [part_1.sql](https://github.com/dianasaur323/timescale_tutorial/blob/master/part_1.sql) to load the CSV file.

 ## Configure PostgreSQL